 Payne & Fears LLP hires associate attorneys it believes can contribute significantly to the growth and development of the Firm, with the idea that each associate will eventually be eligible for partner.
-As with the summer associate program, new associates have hailed from top law schools and law firms across the country.
+New associates have hailed from top law schools and law firms across the country.
 Presently, new associates are first considered for partnership or principal attorney positions after eight years of practice.

 Compensation & Benefits